confidential-containers/guest-components/src/kbc_modules/offline_fs_kbc/README.md

 with the 32-byte keys base64-encoded.

-The KBC can be run with e.g.:
+AA with this KBC can be build and run with e.g.:
 ```
+cd attestation-agent
+make KBC=offline_fs_kbc && make install
-cargo run --release --no-default-features --features offline_fs_kbc -- --grpc_sock 127.0.0.1:50000
+attestation-agent --grpc_sock 127.0.0.1:50000
 ```